balagcpcloud/cortex-xsoar-enterprise-automations-/README.md

 ## **6. Governance and Compliance Considerations**

-These automations are designed for **regulated enterprise environments**:

 - No destructive actions without human approval
 - Clear separation of detection and response